oracle/python-cx_Oracle/doc/src/cursor.rst

     cursor's arraysize attribute can affect the performance of this operation.

     The number of rows to fetch is specified by the parameter.
-If it is not given, the cursor's arrysize attribute determines the number of rows to be fetched.
+If it is not given, the cursor's arraysize attribute determines the number of rows to be fetched.
 If the number of rows available to be fetched is fewer than the amount requested, fewer rows will be returned.